iExecBlockchainComputing/documentation-tools/overview/how-to-pay-for-web3mail.md

 ### Execute sendEmail

-Set the useVoucher parameter to false when using Web3Mail’s sendEmail function to pay with xRLC:
+Set the `useVoucher` parameter to `false` when using Web3Mail's sendEmail function to pay with xRLC:

 ```ts twoslash
 import { IExecWeb3mail, getWeb3Provider } from '@iexec/web3mail';